The Keys to my personal personal healing are quite extensive but many very simple.

 All the while we spend time waiting until, we put the lid on real happiness in the present.
 The real happiness we seek is already here and lays within each and every one of us as an aspect of our natural blue print.
 And when we connect with that flow of joy or happiness, others will feed off of that flow and will share in our happiness, naturally.

-Real happiness and all its friends don’t go away we simply shift from our natural program to a man-made program which has the ability to run our lives successfully or ruin it successfully.
+We lose this real sense of happiness when we lose touch our real sense of self.
+We simply shift from our natural program of being who we are, to a man-made program which has the ability to run our lives successfully or ruin it successfully.
 It will all depend on the quality of the beliefs we hold about our self and life.

 This doesn’t mean we can’t have all the success and material possessions in the world because we can.
 It’s just that if our happiness depends on all of that, what happens when we lose it?
 We feel lost and we have to go out again to find something else to fill the hole.
-Instead, we can simply reconnect with that natural Universal essence.
-As we make that our foundations for a life of happiness, we can go out and build a world on the outside knowing that if all else fails, who we are won’t crumble. https://mariebrunger.com/how-redefining-success-changed-my-life/
+Instead, we can simply reconnect with the essence of who we really are.
+As we make that our foundations for life, happiness becomes a natural attitude or state of mind.
+Now, we can go out and build a world on the outside knowing that if all else fails, who we are won’t crumble.

 Be Happy, Marie